Friday December 31, 2010

 Friday December 24, 2010

 Away In A Manger: Every Christmas, we put up a Nativity set which belonged to my parents.
 I don't know its history; the stable has a date stamp of 1937 on the base.
 It may have belonged to my dad's family.
 Or my mom's.
 Or maybe my dad made it in high school; he was quite good at carpentry.
-At some point, my mom painted a Bethlehem scene on the back wall.
+In 1950 or so, my mom painted a Bethlehem scene on the back wall.

 I've had to repair the stable several times; the years have taken their toll on the wood, which has dried out, warped and split.
 But I'll never throw it away because it is part of my family's Christmas tradition.